jstiff/notes_from_learning/CS_Lectures/Compiler/back_end.md

 'Live Range' of a register is the length of time it will be needed in the lifetime of the exectution.
 The longer the 'live ranges' these registers have the more 'Register Pressure' exists in the program.
 Their is essentially a stronger 'competition' for registers throughout the process.

 So as part of the Register allocation ..the point is to analyse the intermediate representation of all the virtual registers and determine their 'live ranges' so as to allocate registers in the most efficient way possible.
 If there are not enough registers then some variables might be allocated out to memory somewhere...slowing things down.

+'Spilling'...is when there are not enough registers and outside memory is needed.
+It is the job of the Register Allocator to minimize 'spilling'.

+Most likely anything that is 'spilled' goes to the stack memory or the L1 cache.
+This is still slower than registers.
+Accessing L1 chache will take 2-3 cycles.
+Main memory is 100's of cycles.

+Unfortunately, optimizations that are made to the code require more registers.
+So in the optimization phase it is important to understand your register limitations and how to accomidate the particular Register Allocator for that architecture.